 Being outside is natural for humans, and it’s good for us.
 Playing outside is what school kids look forward to and what makes summer so much fun.
 In recent years this play has been disappearing in our schools because we are forgetting the value of play.
 “Play deprivation is bad for children… it promotes anxiety, depression, suicide, narcissism, and loss of creativity”.
 Play on the other hand allows children to be creative, problem solve, and interact as social creatures.
 Playing, with its countless benefits, is not all that you get from going outside.

 Studies from the University of Rochester show that spending time outside makes people feel more energized, happier, and in general more alive. “…The very presence of nature helps to ward off feelings of exhaustion and that 90 percent of people report increased energy when placed in outdoor activities.”
 If going outside can make me feel that much better than sign me up!
 Time spent outside can increase your immune system’s resilience and ward off feelings of tiredness.
-Going apple picking or taking a hike at the James H. Barrow field station can be just what you need to kick the mid-semester slump (yes it’s week 6, yikes!).
+Going apple picking or taking a hike at the James H. Barrow Biological Field Station can be just what you need to kick the mid-semester slump (yes it’s week 6, yikes!).

 Going outside is not only good for you; it is good for the environment.
 By turning off the lights, the computer, and your other gadgets before leaving the house, dorm, or apartment you are saving energy.
 If you want to know how much energy you use, and how much you could save this is a really cool interactive website, in my opinion, so take a look!
 One gadget most of us have is a TV.
 A TV by itself use an average of 300 KWH, per month, costing about $2.80, which is not a lot.
 This varies from TV to TV but it also depends on how much it is on and if it is left plugged in all the time.
 Turning a TV off for an extra 2 or 3 hours a week may not seem like a lot in savings of electricity of money, but when multiplied by the 114.7 million TV’s in the U.S. today then the impact is huge.